-17. The importance and significance of proper solid waste management was realized, for improving the sanitary living condition in the in the industrial Morang-Sunsari corridor in general and in and around Biratnagar area in particular, already during implementation of the FINIDA-supported project called 'Supporting Environmental Administration and Management (SEAM-N) in the eastern development region of Nepal.
+20. The importance and significance of proper solid waste management was realized, for improving the sanitary living condition in the in the industrial Morang-Sunsari corridor in general and in and around Biratnagar area in particular, already during implementation of the FINIDA-supported project called 'Supporting Environmental Administration and Management (SEAM-N) in the eastern development region of Nepal.
 In this regard, a study entitled 'Description of the Future Solid Waste Management System for the Biratnagar-Dharan Corridor Region' by a team of Finnish experts in July 2007.
 Following the recommendations of this report, two further studies (Rapid Assessment Report of Selection of Land for Regional Sanitary Landfill Site, February 2009 and Evaluation of Three Landfill Sites, July 2009) related to development of a regional sanitary landfill site were carried out.

-18. With the above backgrounds, virtually as a follow-up of the SEAM-N project, a separate project particularly related to solid waste management in this region with its name 'Regional Waste Management Project (RWMP)' was implemented after an agreement of bilateral cooperation between the Government of Nepal (GoN) and the Government of Finland in 2010.
+21. With the above backgrounds, virtually as a follow-up of the SEAM-N project, a separate project particularly related to solid waste management in this region with its name 'Regional Waste Management Project (RWMP)' was implemented after an agreement of bilateral co-operation between the Government of Nepal (GoN) and the Government of Finland in 2010.
 The executing agencies were the Ministry of Local Development on behalf of GoN and the Ministry of Foreign Affairs on behalf of the Government of Finland.
 This project, with its overall objective of proper solid waste management in the defined project areas of Morang and Sunsari districts (i.e. the municipalities of Biratnagar, Dharan, Itahari and Inaruwa together with the former 5 adjoining VDCs of Morang district and 5 adjoining VDCs of Sunsari district) had defined its 3 project components as i) Component 1 - Regional Solid Waste Management Infrastructure, ii) Component 2 - Waste Management Operational Infrastructure, and iii) Component 3 - Environmental Sustainability and Public Participation.
 In fact, the project component -1, which includes the development of sanitary landfill site -Dangraha, was continuously delayed due to the protest of local residents living around the site against the site development.
 Although land covering an area of 18 ha was already acquired by the municipality (however without demarcation of site boundary), it could not be accessed for further field works related to EIA study and detailed topographical survey for preparation of conceptual plans.
 This was the main reason for closing-up of the RWMP, after its implementation for a period of ~2 years (2010 - 2012).
 It is noteworthy that other ADBsupported urban environmental improvement projects (e.g. STIUEIP, IUDP) in the municipalities of Terai belt did not include the SWM component in this region, obviously to avoid any possible duplication/conflict with the RWMP under implementation.

-19. Under the above background and with due consideration of the still existing SWM problem in and around Biratnagar area, ADB has included this sub-project component in the current 'Regional Urban Development Project (RUDP), Biratnagar.
+22. Under the above background and with due consideration of the still existing SWM problem in and around Biratnagar area, ADB has included this sub-project component in the current 'Regional Urban Development Project (RUDP), Biratnagar.
 Biratnagar is one of the 8 municipal towns included in the RUDP.
 This subcomponent of the RUDP covers the construction and improvement of sewerage, drainage (side drain & storm drain) and roads, and design of integrated solid waste management including sanitary landfill site for Biratnagar Metropolitan City.
-The Consultant has already submitted Inception Report as well as Stakeholder's Analysis, Communication Strategy and Consultation Plan for Integrated Solid Waste Management (ISWM) but due to Socio Environment Problem, Progress of Integrated Solid Waste Management (ISWM) design has been hindered.